cronvel/neurons-kit/VISUALIZATION.md

 Connection lines are broader when the signal is stronger (absolute value of input x synapse weight), neuron discs are larger when its absolute output value is greater.

-Activation function can be coded using a color for the neuron.
+Activation function can be coded using a color for the neuron, or the function graph inside the disc.
 We can also vizualize back-propagation.